jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     .../pumping_python/parent $

-* I use the pwd_ program to print the directory_ I am in to the screen
+* I use ls_ to see what is in the folder

   .. code-block:: shell
     :emphasize-lines: 1

-    pwd
+    ls --all

-  the terminal_ shows
+  the terminal shows

   .. code-block:: shell

-    .../pumping_python/parent
+    .  ..  in_parent

-* I use tree_ to see what I have in the folder_ now
+  I use tree_

   .. code-block:: shell
     :emphasize-lines: 1